mmistakes/minimal-mistakes/docs/_docs/16-stylesheets.md

 ## Customizing

-To override the default [Sass](https://sass-lang.com/guide) (located in theme's `_sass` directory), do one of the following:
+To override the default [Sass](http://sass-lang.com/guide) (located in theme's `_sass` directory), do one of the following:

 1. Copy directly from the Minimal Mistakes theme gem

-   - Go to your local Basically Basic gem installation directory (run `bundle show minimal-mistakes-jekyll` to get the path to it).
+   - Go to your local Minimal Mistakes gem installation directory (run `bundle show minimal-mistakes-jekyll` to get the path to it).
    - Copy the contents of `/assets/css/main.scss` from there to `<your_project>`.